agriculture-vlab/agriculture-vlab/docs/design/development.md

 Kubernetes cluster running on the AWS EKS service.
 JupyterHub is deployed using the [helm](https://helm.sh/) package manager with a chart from the [JupyterHub helm chart repository](https://jupyterhub.github.io/helm-chart/).
+Deployment of the exploitation subsystem is fully documented in the operator manual.